yhanessaanne/yhanessaanne.github.io2/essays/swereflction.md

   - Reflection
 ---

-##
+## Software Engineering Lessons

 In the span of these past five months, I felt like there were many foreign software engineering concepts and techniques that were thrown at me all at once.
 But somehow, with the guidance of the two ICS 314 professors and the teaching assistant, I was able to get through it.
 I feared that my laziness and habit of procrastination would get in the way of being successful in the class, but I was able to overcome it.
-I think the main thing that made this course an excellent experience, was my eagerness to learn more due to the hands-on assignments.
+I think the main thing that made this course an excellent experience was my eagerness to learn more due to the hands-on assignments.
 Although the skills I acquired in this course were mostly applied to web applications, I believe that I will also use these skills beyond that and utilize them in whatever I do in life.

 ## Ethics in Software Engineering
 <img class="ui small left floated image" src="../images/ethics.jpeg">